MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

 1. From the Teams admin center, go to **Meetings** > **Meeting policies** and choose the policy you'd like to update.
 To create a new policy, select **Add**.
 1. Under **Meeting scheduling**, choose one of the following options for **Attendance and engagement report**:
     - **On, but organizers can turn it off** - **This is the default.** Organizers with this policy can view and download the attendance and engagement reports for all meetings and events they create.
 They can also disable the attendance report in their meeting options.
-    - **Off** - Organizers with this policy can't view or download attendance and engagement reports for meetings and events they've organized.
+    - **Off** - Organizers with this policy can't view or download attendance and engagement reports for meetings and events they organize.
     - **On** - Organizers with this policy can view and download the attendance and engagement report for all meetings and events they create; organizers can't turn off attendance and engagement reports.

 1. For **Include attendees in the report**, choose one of the following options: